 Royal Agricultural Hall – Requisitioned

-While the Royal Agricultural Hall came through the Second World War unscathed, the local Mount Pleasant Post Office on Roseberry Avenue was less fortunate and was the victim of a severe incedary attack in 1943.
-As a result the Royal Agricultural Hall was requisitioned by the government for The Inland and Foriegn Parcels Department.
+While the Royal Agricultural Hall came through the Second World War unscathed, the local Mount Pleasant Post Office on Roseberry Avenue was less fortunate and was the victim of a severe incendiary attack in 1943.
+As a result the Royal Agricultural Hall was requisitioned by the government for The Inland and Foreign Parcels Department.
 Once the war was over many hoped the hall would return to hosting shows, exhibits and events, but this proved not to be the case.

 After several years housing the Customs and Excise Office for the Inspection of Mail, the Post Office acquired a formal lease in 1948, an occupation of the building that lasted until 1970.
 The 1950s and 1960s were a relatively quiet and inconspicuous period for the building, only hitting the headlines in 1969 when it was the scene of a gangland robbery.
 During the mid-twentieth century the rather sterile use of the Royal Agricultural Hall symbolised what Angel as an area had become, un-lively and uninspiring.